Romney praises Jim Lehrer's job as debate moderator

-ST. PETERSBURG, Fla., Oct 5 (Reuters) - As far as Republican presidential candidate Mitt Romney is concerned, Jim Lehrer did a fine job moderating Wednesday’s debate between Romney and President Barack Obama.
+ST. PETERSBURG, Florida (Reuters) - As far as Republican presidential candidate Mitt Romney is concerned, Jim Lehrer did a fine job moderating Wednesday’s debate between Romney and President Barack Obama.

 Some liberals have complained that Lehrer, a veteran debate moderator and TV anchor on Public Broadcasting Service, did not ask enough follow-up questions at the debate in Denver and let Romney off the hook on several occasions.